This article was updated on 10th September 2023 for freshness and to incorporate new information.

 It’s best to season cooked chicken as soon as it comes out of the pan or fryer.
 When the chicken is hot, there will still be lots of steam or residual oil on the chicken, which will help the seasoning stick.

 As the chicken starts to cool, the steam will disappear, and any oil will soak back into the breading.
 Once this happens, there’s nothing for the seasoning to adhere to.

 If you’ve missed the just-cooked phase, the best thing to do is spray the chicken with a light spritz of oil before tumbling it around in the seasoning.
 The oil will act as a glue and help the seasoning stick.

-Oil spritzers are great for seasoning all kinds of things including chicken, popcorn, and french fries.
-They allow you to get an even, light coating of oil and help you avoid soggy patches where you accidentally poured too much oil on.
+Oil spritzers are great for seasoning all kinds of things including chicken, popcorn, and French fries.
+They allow you to get an even, light coating of oil and help you avoid soggy patches where you accidentally poured too much oil.